rosscdh/wobbuild/README.md

 ## Client

-A pex file called `wob` that will allow developers to execute commands like
+A docker image can be run to work like this

 `wob build:/Users/rosscdh/p/my-project/wobbuild.yml`